CiscoDevNet/DNAC-postman/README.md

 # Introduction

-This is a collection and environment for Cisco Digital Network Architecture Controller (DNAC)
+This is a collection and environment for Cisco Digital Network Architecture Center (DNA-C)

 There is a default environment pointing to an always on sandbox.